abhi03ruchi/Anndaata-Connect/README.md

 ## Future Scope 🔮

-In the future, we plan to expand Grabbit's reach by partnering with more companies, universities, and other organizations to provide even more resources and opportunities to our users.
-To expand the platform's reach and include more features like a chatbot, personalized job recommendations, and an online learning platform, resume building etc.
-To reach a larger audience, we plan to promote the platform on various social media platforms and partner with educational institutions and companies.
+- The future of "Anndaata Connect" involves implementing a machine learning model to automatically match donors and recipients based on factors such as location, food type, and need.
+This will streamline the process and ensure the best possible matches, enhancing efficiency and effectiveness.
+- In addition to ML integration, expanding our solution to reach a larger audience involves strategic partnerships with more restaurants, event hosts, and NGOs across Delhi.
+Collaborations with government agencies, community organizations, and corporate sponsors can also broaden our reach and impact.
-We also plan to continue improving our platform's functionality and user experience based on feedback from our users.
+- We also plan to continue improving our platform's functionality and user experience based on feedback from our users.

 ## Author 👨🏻‍💻